GeopJr/block-revokes-async_wake/README.md

 - Download the ipa
 - Install it using cydia impactor
 - Trust
-- Wait till it shows "panic"
+- Wait till it shows "panic" (dont tap the "panic" button)
 - Done